Jesus told his disciples this parable: “The Kingdom of heaven is like a landownerwho went out at dawn to hire laborers for his vineyard…” (Mt 20:1).

 At dawn, nine, noon, three, and five o’clock the landowner hired day laborers to go into the field to bring in the harvest.
-Many, familiar with this parable, find themselves a bit bemused or even bewildered at the ending, when they read or hear that the landowner had his foreman pay everyone the same pay.
+Many, familiar with this parable, find themselves a bit bemused, bewildered, or even angry at the ending when they read or hear that the landowner had his foreman pay everyone the same pay.
 The immediate cry is, “That is not fair!”
 Those, more often than not, who respond this way are focused on the hired hands who started at dawn, worked all day, and were paid the same as the laborers who started at five o’clock.

 The workers who started at dawn agreed to a certain wage and the owner paid that agreed amount.
 The landowner explained, “to one of them in reply, ‘My friend, I am not cheating you.
 Did you not agree with me for the usual daily wage” (Mt 20:13)?
 What is missed, if someone is feeling as perplexed as were some of the dawn laborers, is the generosity of the landowner.

 We see this similar scene of generosity given and played out in some of Jesus’ other parables.
 The older son who refused to listen to his father’s invitation to come in to share in the celebration of the feast when his wayward brother had been lost but now was found (Lk 15:11-32); the man who was forgiven his entire debt from the king and then when he had the same opportunity to forgive one who owed him, did not (Mt.
 23-35), and in the parable of the Good Samaritan the priest and Pharisee left the man on the side of the road yet the Samaritan the despised one was the one to provide aid (Lk 10:25-37).
 Each of these parables represents the generosity and mercy of God.